racistnoob/erotic-dev/resources/[Framework]/ConnectQueue/README.md

     - Require steam
     - Language options

-**Please report any bugs on the release thread [Here](https://forum.fivem.net/t/alpha-connectqueue-a-server-queue-system-fxs/22228) or through [GitHub](https://github.com/Nick78111/ConnectQueue/issues).**
+**Please report any bugs on the release thread [Here](https://forum.fivem.net/t/alpha-ConnectQueue-a-server-queue-system-fxs/22228) or through [GitHub](https://github.com/Nick78111/ConnectQueue/issues).**

 ## How to install
 ---
 - Drop the folder inside your resources folder.
-- Add `start connectqueue` inside your server.cfg. - *Preferrably at the top*
+- Add `start ConnectQueue` inside your server.cfg. - *Preferrably at the top*
 - Set convars to your liking.
-- Open `connectqueue/server/sv_queue_config.lua` and edit to your liking.
+- Open `ConnectQueue/server/sv_queue_config.lua` and edit to your liking.
 - Renaming the resource may cause problems.

 ## ConVars